 When setting Filing Defaults at the Client level, if a Cabinet is selected that allows Job to be selected, you can also set a default Job for that Client to be used when the Client Filing Defaults are applied.

 Users can set their own Filing Defaults (refer to Setting Defaults and Filing Defaults for your Own Login - My Settings).
-An FYI administrator can also set the Filing Defaults for users in the User profiles (refer to Managing Users).
+An FYI Admin can also set the Filing Defaults for users in the User profiles (refer to Managing Users).

-This is useful if you are using the current year as an Filing Defaults.
+This is useful if you are using the current year as Filing Defaults.
 The Bulk Update functions can be used to update this for all clients/users at the end of the financial year.
 Refer to Clients Bulk Update and Managing Users.